hhandika/segui/website/docs/api-usage/python/concat.md

     concat.from_dir(input_dir)
 ```

-You can also input the alignment path in a list directly instead of using a directory
+You can also input the alignment paths in a list directly instead of using a directory

 ```python
 import pysegul